v1605/zaparoo-esp32-pn532-fork/README.md

-# Zaparoo Esp32
+# Zaparoo ESP32

 The goal of this project is to launch games via the [Zaparoo Service](https://wiki.zaparoo.org/Main_Page) on the a Mister over Wifi.
 It also supports launching games via [Simple Serial](https://wiki.zaparoo.org/Reader_Drivers#Simple_Serial).

-The project is now supporting the intial release of the v2 api (which uses websockets).
+The project is now supporting the initial release of the v2 api (which uses websockets).
 Further updates are required once the security layer is implemented in the api.

-## Hardare
+## Hardware
 * An Esp32
 * A MFRC522
 * (Optional) A MAX98357a board and speaker